Hamburger

 In particular, we use:

-We are present on social media platforms and other online platforms to communicate with interested persons and inform them about our activities and operations.
-In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).
+We maintain a presence on social media platforms and other online platforms to communicate with interested individuals and to inform about our activities and operations.
+In connection with such platforms, personal data may also be processed outside Switzerland and the European Economic Area (EEA).

-For our social media presence on Facebook, including the so-called Page Insights, we are – where and to the extent the General Data Protection Regulation (GDPR) is applicable – jointly responsible with Meta Platforms Ireland Limited (Ireland).
-Meta Platforms Ireland Limited is part of the Meta companies (including in the USA).
-Page Insights provide information on how visitors interact with our Facebook presence.
-We use Page Insights to be able to provide our social media presence on Facebook effectively and user-friendly.
+For our social media presence on Facebook, including so‑called Page Insights, we are—where and insofar as the General Data Protection Regulation (GDPR) applies—jointly responsible with Meta Platforms Ireland Limited (Ireland).
+Meta Platforms Ireland Limited is part of the Meta Companies (including in the USA).
+Page Insights show how visitors interact with our Facebook presence.
+We use Page Insights to provide our social media presence on Facebook effectively and user‑friendly.

-Further information about the nature, scope, and purpose of data processing, details about the rights of affected persons, and the contact details of Facebook as well as Facebook's Data Protection Officer can be found in the Facebook Privacy Policy.
-We have concluded the so-called "Controller Addendum" with Facebook and have particularly agreed that Facebook is responsible for ensuring the rights of affected persons.
-For the so-called Page Insights, the relevant information can be found on the page "Information on Page Insights" including "Information on Page Insights Data".
+Further information about the nature, scope, and purpose of data processing, data subject rights, and the contact details of Facebook and Facebook’s data protection officer is available in the Facebook Data Policy.
+We have concluded the so‑called “Addendum for Data Controllers” with Facebook, under which Facebook is responsible for ensuring data subject rights.
+For Page Insights specifically, refer to the “Information About Page Insights Data”.

-For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data related to our activities and operations in an aggregated, anonymized, or pseudonymized manner.
-This may include performance or usage data to offer the respective service.
+For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data related to our activities in aggregated, anonymized, or pseudonymized form—for example, performance or usage data, to provide their services.

 We use in particular:

-We use services from specialized third parties to access the necessary digital infrastructure related to our activities and operations.
-This includes, for example, hosting and storage services from selected providers.
+We use third‑party services to access digital infrastructure needed for our operations, such as hosting and storage by selected providers.

 We use in particular: